xorbitsai/inference/doc/source/getting_started/environments.rst

 ~~~~~~~~~~~~~~~~~~~~~
 Modelhub used for downloading models.
 Options are "huggingface", "modelscope"
 and "auto".
 When unset or set to "auto", Xinference probes whether the Hugging
-Face endpoint is reachable and picks "huggingface" if so, otherwise falls back
+Face endpoint (including ``HF_ENDPOINT``) would use an environment-configured
+proxy.
+If so, or if the endpoint is not directly reachable, it falls back to
+"modelscope"; otherwise it picks "huggingface". ``NO_PROXY`` is honored.
+Set an
-to "modelscope".
-Set an explicit value to pin the download source.
+explicit value to pin the download source.
+An explicit value can be overridden
+for an individual launch with ``--download_hub``.

 XINFERENCE_HUB_DETECT_TIMEOUT
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~